sconover/wrong/README.markdown

 ### eventually

 If you care that something is going to be true *soon*, but maybe not *right* now, use `eventually`.

+    eventually { night? }

 It will keep executing the block, up to 4 times a second, until either

   * the block returns true(ish)
   * 5 seconds elapse